Code-Institute-Submissions/Responsibleuk-kind-cornwall_MarResub/README.md

 ### Features Left to Implement

 ## Testing

-## Testing

 - __Different Browsers__

- - The site tests well on different browsers, I noticed one difference on Mozilla, see below.
+ - The site tests well on different browsers.

 - __Chrome__